Huntington Hartford: Career

 When his uncle George Ludlum Hartford died in 1957, the trust set up by the elder George Huntington Hartford was liquidated and Hartford inherited his portion of the estate.
 The Chicago Tribune estimated his wealth in 1969 as half a billion dollars.
-In 1959, Mike Wallace introduced him on television interview as being worth half a billion dollars.
+In 1959, Mike Wallace introduced him on a television interview as being worth half a billion dollars.

 In 1959, Hartford bought Hog Island in the Bahamas, renaming it Paradise Island.
 He developed it over the next three years hoping to turn it into another Monte Carlo.
 One feature of his Ocean Club was a cloister built from the disassembled stones of a monastery that William Randolph Hearst had stored in a Florida warehouse.
 In an interview with David Frost on British television, Hartford stated that the flag he created for Paradise Island was in the shape of a "P" and that he wanted to put it on the moon as a symbol of peace for the world.
 Hartford was responsible for getting the gambling license for Paradise Island by hiring Sir Stafford Sands, a Bahamian lawyer.

 In 1969, Hartford produced the Broadway show Does a Tiger Wear a Necktie?, which opened at the Belasco Theater starring the then-unknown actor Al Pacino.
 Pacino won a Tony for his performance.